markus7017/myfiles/shelly/README.md

 ### Shelly TRV (thing-type: shellytrv)

+Note: You might need to reset the device for discovery.
+While the device is in low power mode (usual operation) it will not respond to discovery requests

 |Group     |Channel      |Type     |read-only|Description                                                            |
 |----------|-------------|---------|---------|-----------------------------------------------------------------------|
 |sensors   |temperature  |Number   |yes      |Current Temperature in °C                                              |